awsdocs/amazon-connect-admin-guide/doc_source/real-time-metrics-reports.md

 You can customize the reports, specify a time range for each report, select metrics for each report, and select filters for data to include or exclude from each report\.

+You can also use the [Amazon Connect Service APIs](https://docs.aws.amazon.com/connect/latest/APIReference/welcome.html) to create custom reports, such as real\-time reports that are filtered by teams of agents\.

 **Topics**
 + [Permissions required to view real\-time metrics reports](rtm-permissions.md)
 + [How often real\-time metrics refresh](rtm-refresh.md)